StudentAid.gov: Your Guide to the Federal Student Aid Website

 - Switch from one IDR plan to another

-Recertification is required annually, while you can request a lower payment or switch IDR plans at any time.
+Note that recertification is required annually, but you can request a lower payment or switch IDR plans at any time.

 There are also optional resources, such as Finance Awareness Counseling, that could be helpful for new borrowers.
-Similarly, credit-deficient applicants for PLUS Loans can fulfill their own federal requirement: Sitting through a PLUS Credit Counseling session.
+Similarly, credit-deficient PLUS loan applicants can fulfill their federal requirement by attending a PLUS Credit Counseling session.

 - Loan type